jamesdesigns/star-wars/README.md

   Star Wars
 </h1>

 This is a simple site that is built with Gatsby.
 I am saddened to find out that the swapi API is no longer being maintained.
 As I was building this project out, I was using the swapi api to output data of all the Star Wars characters.
 Now I am motivated to build my own collection of characters inside a JSON file.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start